Can you sell your house if you have equity release?

 Once you have an equity release plan in place, you will likely now need the permission of your lender if you decide to sell the property; this is if you choose to move within the term of your plan.

-Although most standard plans will allow you to move your mortgage to a new property without too much added hassle.
+Most standard plans will allow you to move your mortgage to a new property without too much-added hassle.

 It is important to bear in mind that if you intend to get a mortgage on a house that is far less expensive than your existing property, the lender may be less inclined to lend against it.